Joint replacement involves surgery to replace

 younger or more active person is more likely than an older or less active

-person to have an artificial knee joint wear out.
-People who are very
+person to have an artificial shoulder joint wear out.

-joint).
-The artificial knee allows a person to do ordinary daily activities
+artificial shoulder allows a person to do ordinary daily activities with less

-with less pain.
-It does not restore the same level of function that the person
+pain.
+It does not restore the same level of function that the person had before

 Most people have much less pain

 after shoulder replacement surgery and are able to do many of their daily

 The younger you are when you have the surgery, and the more

 stress you put on the joint, the more likely it is that you will eventually

 need a second surgery to replace the first artificial joint.
 Over time, the